-If you don't exempt your property carefully, you could lose it.
+If you don't exempt your property carefully, you could lose the property in bankruptcy.
 Answers to these common questions might help you steer clear of common issues.

 Do I automatically get to keep exempt property?
 Generally, no (although two exemptions newly adopted in 2020 are automatic).
 In most cases, you can exempt property needed to maintain a job and household, such as furnishings, clothing, and some vehicle equity.
-You'll select the California exemption set that best protects your property, list your assets on official bankruptcy form Schedule C: The Property You Claim as Exempt, and file it along with other required paperwork.
+You'll select the California exemption set that best protects your property, list your assets on bankruptcy form Schedule C: The Property You Claim as Exempt, and file it along with other required paperwork.

 Will someone check my exemptions?
 The bankruptcy trustee—the court-appointed official tasked with managing your case—will review Schedule C to ensure that you have the right to protect the claimed property.
 A trustee who disagrees with your exemptions will file an objection with the court.
 The judge will decide whether you can keep the property.

 Example.
 Jeff owns a rare, classic car worth $15,000, but the state vehicle exemption won't adequately protect it.
 Believing that the car qualifies as art—at least in his mind—Jeff exempts it using his state's unlimited artwork exemption.
 The trustee reviews Schedule C, disagrees with Jeff's characterization, and files an objection with the court.
 After consideration, the judge will likely side with the trustee, determining that the vehicle doesn't qualify as a piece of art.

 What if I make a mistake?
 Most trustees won't file an objection unless it's clear that the debtor is trying to pull something over on the court.
 At least not without trying to resolve the issue first.
 If there's a minor exemption problem, the trustee will likely call you to work out the issue informally.

 It's worth noting that it's not a good idea to finesse exemptions.
 Not only do you have an obligation to supply correct information on your bankruptcy forms, purposefully making inaccurate statements could be considered fraudulent.
 Bankruptcy fraud is punishable by up to $250,000, 20 years in prison, or both.